About fivenines

 Sonya has built and scaled infrastructure at Uber and Redis, two companies known for pushing the limits of distributed systems.

 fivenines is operated by Firebrick Labs EOOD, a software company registered in Bulgaria.
 We are a small team that believes in building focused tools that do one thing extremely well.
-Rather than chasing feature sprawl, we focus on depth: the tutorials, exercises, and architecture challenges on this platform are designed to build real understanding, not surface-level familiarity.
+Rather than chasing feature sprawl, we focus on depth: the tutorials, practice checks, and D2 modeling problems on this platform are designed to build real understanding, not surface-level familiarity.

 Our name comes from the “five nines” (99.999%) availability target that many infrastructure teams aim for — a reminder that the systems we teach about are not theoretical.
 They are the same systems that power the services you use every day, and the same tradeoffs that engineers at Uber, Redis, and similar companies face.